semaphoreci/docs/docs/essentials/artifacts.md

 For example, test screenshots saved on the job level typically lose their value after a couple days, while the test logs can offer a high value for several months.

-We can set up a retention policy that matches that matches our previous needs.
+We can set up a retention policy that matches our previous needs.
 One week for screenshots, and 3 months for test logs.
 We will also set one months for any other file: